gdsc-umit/Web-wonders/CONTRIBUTION.md

 ### ADD YOUR CODE AND COMMIT IT -

-Once you add your files and folders OR have made changes in an existing file, run the following commands to commit your changes --
+Once you add your files inside the folders (with your name), run the following commands to commit your changes --

     $ git add .
     $ git commit -m "<commit message>"